MSL Program FAQs

 Yes.
 The minimum is 5 credit hours per semester.

-Bright, promising, and interesting candidates who UNM would be happy to have in our community should space become available.
+Bright, promising, and interesting candidates who UNM would be happy to have in our community if a space becomes available.

 No. The number of students who accept our offer of admission determines whether and to what extent we admit from the waitlist.

 No. Waitlisted applicants are reviewed holistically and accepted based on institutional need.